 Know your worth

-Once you get your first offer, notify every company that you are interviewing that you received the offer and that you have x number of days to consider it.
-Tell the companies you just applied to (even if you haven't heard back yet) that that you have to withdraw your application because you just received an offer.
-Tell the companies that you have interviewed with and then they proceeded to "ghost" you for a month, never quite giving a yes or a no. You may find that people who previously ignored you will rush the process to finish their interviewing and may very well offer you something as well.
+Once you get your first offer, notify every company that you are interviewing with that you received the offer and that you have x number of days to consider it.
+Tell the companies you just applied to (even if you haven't heard back yet) that unfortunately you have to withdraw your application because you just received an offer.
+Tell the companies that you have already interviewed with even the one's who "ghosted" you for a month.
+You may find that people who previously ignored you will rush the process to finish their interviewing and may very well offer you something as well.
 It's a weird when-it-rains-it-pours-kinda-thing.

 If you get two or more offers, yay!
-You now have negotiating power :) Please don't lie or be a jerk about it.
+You now have very clear negotiating power :) Please don't lie or be a jerk about it.
 Capitalism can be sneaky but you really don't have to be.
 This is all about being honest and making sure everyone is happy with whatever arrangement you make.
 Think about where you REALLY want to work.
 Is it the company with the lower salary?
 Let them know that you genuinely want to work there but you've been offered a higher salary at another company and you're curious to know is there anything they can do for you.
 Maybe there is, maybe there isn't.
 You'll never know until you ask.
 In general my best advice in this area is to try not to panic, be kind, ask questions and ask for more time if you need it.
 Don't let recruiters or employers bully you into giving an answer on the phone right away.
 You should always have at least enough time to talk to your family about an offer.
 If they threaten to withdraw the offer if you don't answer immediately, you probably don't want to work there.
 And while money is a magical substance, I'd also like to say, I wouldn't let small salary differences determine where you finally work.
 I would recommend prioritizing mentorship, professionalism, and great learning opportunities.

 - Make a website